LibreCAD/docs/guides/blocks.rst

 .. note::

     Once a block has been exploded it is no longer a block and cannot be treated as a single entity.
-If it is necessary to recreate the block refer to **Creating a Block** above.
+If it is necessary to recreate the block, refer to **Creating a Block** above.

 ..
 Icon mapping: